 As part of the realignment in the academic division, a small number of previously singular majors are being integrated—combined as areas of study that benefit from a larger cohort of students, synergies in curriculum and pathways for jobs or internships, and efficiencies in use of campus resources and teaching staff.
 Though the specific umbrella name for the area of study may change, these are the configurations:

-The Political Science, Philosophy and History departments will be merged into one administrative department, and all department faculty will be involved in determining how to structure majors and programs in the department’s three disciplines.
-Gordon will continue to offer a substantial curriculum in these disciplines as part of a comprehensive liberal arts education.
-The faculty, however, are exploring ways to integrate some of these areas into new majors.
+The Political Science, Philosophy and History departments will be merged into one administrative department, and all department faculty worked over the summer to revise their curriculum to better meet the needs of incoming students across these three disciplines.
+Gordon will continue to offer majors in these disciplines as part of a comprehensive liberal arts education.

-Physics, Chemistry and Applied Sciences is a new program that relies on the foundations of each discipline while building on the strength of the liberal arts tradition.
+Physical and Applied Sciences is a new major that relies on the foundations of each discipline while building on the strength of the liberal arts tradition.
 Gordon has a strong legacy in the physical sciences and encouraging our students to take what they learn in the lab to make a difference in the world.
-Our Physics, Chemistry and Applied Sciences program encourages students to cross pre-supposed boundaries, preparing them for scientific inquiry and development of the future.
+Our Physical and Applied Sciences major encourages students to cross pre-supposed boundaries, preparing them for scientific inquiry and development of the future.

 Continuing pathway—3-2 Engineering: Our hallmark 3-2 Engineering program will continue to prepare young men and women who are called to become engineers and technologists.

-Planned pathways—physics: As a specialty area of study often leading to graduate study in physics or engineering or jobs in the high-tech industry, physics requires a large investment in lab space, equipment and lab support for a relatively small number of student majors.
-A full set of traditional upper-level courses and labs with limited numbers of students is hard to maintain.
-Yet over the past decade, Gordon College has made such investments and this program has flourished; the results speak for themselves.
-We are now extending that vision to move beyond the artificial disciplinary walls of the academy; physics and the technologies that come from its application are everywhere, and the new program allows us to reflect this deep integration in our curriculum.
-Effective in the fall of 2019, new students will be able to choose a physics track within the new Physics, Chemistry and Applied Sciences major program.
+Planned pathways—physics: As a specialty area of study often leading to graduate study in physics or engineering or jobs in the high-tech industry, physics is now moving beyond the artificial disciplinary walls of the academy; physics and the technologies that come from its application are everywhere, and the new program allows us to reflect this deep integration in our curriculum.
+Effective in the fall of 2019, new students will be able to choose a physics track within the new Physical and Applied Sciences major.
 This will prepare students in physics and engineering, but also offer the opportunity to study how this discipline can be applied across a wide range of fields.